gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

-The `RetrieveWorld` feature retrieves world pointer from physics engine, so we will use the `World` entity inherited from \ref gz::physics::Feature::World "Feature::World" and declare the member function `GetDartsimWorld`.
+The `RetrieveWorld` feature retrieves world pointer from physics engine, so we will use the `World` entity inherited from \ref ignition::physics::Feature::World "Feature::World" and declare the member function `GetDartsimWorld`.
 Then we substantiate the virtual `Implementation` member function by overriding in the actual implementation of the custom feature `RetrieveWorld` later.